stephenmcd/django-socketio/README.rst

 pattern used to match again multiple channels of similar function.

 For example, suppose you implemented a chat site with multiple rooms.
-WebSockets would be the basis for your chat rooms, however to may use them elsewhere in the site for different purposes, perhaps an admin dashboard.
+WebSockets would be the basis for users communicating within each chat room, however you may want to use them elsewhere throughout the site for different purposes, perhaps for a real-time admin dashboard.
 In this case there would be two distinct WebSocket uses, with the chat rooms each requiring their own individual channels.

 Suppose each chat room user subscribes to a channel client-side using the room's ID::

     var socket = new io.Socket();
+    var roomID = 42;
     socket.connect();
     socket.on('connect', function() {
-        socket.subscribe('room-10');
+        socket.subscribe('room-' + roomID);
     });

 Then server-side the different message handlers are bound to each